 Anxiety disorders are very common.
 Approximately 1 in 4 New Zealanders will be affected by an anxiety disorder at some stage in their lives.
 At any one time, 15% of the population will be affected.

-Anxiety disorders range from generalised anxiety disorder through to panic attacks, phobias, post-traumatic stress disorder and obsessive-compulsive disorder.
-Although it may sometimes feel like anxiety controls us, there are things you can do and skills you can learn to overcome anxiety.
+Although it may sometimes feel like anxiety controls you, there are things you can do to manage and even overcome an anxiety disorder.

 What is an anxiety disorder?

-Anxiety is a normal human emotion and most of us experience some degree of anxiety due to a stressful event or misfortune.
-However, some people find themselves worrying or feeling anxious so often, that it interferes with their day to day life and is formally recognised as one of the anxiety disorders.
+Anxiety is a normal human emotion.
+Most people experience some anxiety when facing a new, unknown situation, a stressful event happens or something goes wrong in their life.
+However, some people find themselves worrying or feeling anxious so often that it interferes with their day-to-day life.
+This is a sign that you have an anxiety disorder.

 Generalised anxiety disorder is the most common type of anxiety disorder.
-This is when people are extremely worried about things or overwhelmed with anxiety and fear – even when there is little or no reason to worry about them
+This is when you are extremely worried about things or overwhelmed with anxiety and fear – even when there is little or no reason to worry about these things.

-Generalised anxiety disorder presents with a range of psychological and physical symptoms such as:
+Generalised anxiety disorder has a range of psychological and physical symptoms, such as:

 a sense of dread